autowarefoundation/autoware-documentation/docs/design/autoware-architecture/planning/index.md

 ![overall-planning-architecture](image/high-level-planning-diagram.drawio.svg)

-The Planning component consists of the following components:
+The Planning component consists of the following sub-components:

 - **Mission Planning**: Calculates the route based on the given goal and map information.
 - **Scenario Planning**: Determines the trajectory based on the current scenario, such as Lane Driving or Parking.